theforeman/kafo/README.md

 passwords.
 Usually people generate random strings for passwords.
 However all values are stored in config/answers.yaml which introduce some security risk.

-If this is something to concern for you, you can use password type.
+If this is something to consider for you, you can use password type (see Argument types for more info how to define parameter type).
 It will generate a secure (random) password of decent length (32 chars) and encrypts it using AES 256 in CBC mode.
 It uses a passphrase that is stored in config/kafo.yaml so if anyone gets an access to this file, he can read all